 Furthermore, as companies increase the number of distribution centers and move manufacturing closer to consumer markets, transportation companies transport goods shorter distances.

-Anti-trade and protectionist measures adopted by the U.S., such as trade controls, tariffs, quotas, embargoes, sanctions, or retaliation by another country against such measures, could result in economic instability, resulting in fewer goods being transported globally.
+Anti-trade and protectionist measures adopted by the U.S. could result in economic instability, resulting in fewer goods being transported globally.